 Apartments range from one to five bedrooms and some athletes will share a room, according to the London Organizing Committee of the Games.
 The athletes will sleep in single beds, some of which are extendable for taller Olympians, the organizer said.

 U.K. developer Delancey Estates Plc and Qatari Diar Real Estate Investment Co., a unit of the Middle East country’s sovereign wealth fund, agreed to buy the athlete’s village in August for 557 million pounds ($860 million) for conversion into private homes following the games.
 As part of the deal, the buyers can build an additional 2,000 residential units on the site.

 Olympians and officials will live around Victory Park on tree-lined streets called Celebration Avenue, Champions Walk and Medals Way.
 Procter & Gamble Co.
-(PG) has opened a beauty salon nearby, where athletes can get free treatments such as a “three-point microsculpting facial” and flags of competing nations painted on their fingernails.
+(PG:US) has opened a beauty salon nearby, where athletes can get free treatments such as a “three-point microsculpting facial” and flags of competing nations painted on their fingernails.